 Static IP address setup: Once you've created your eero network, you can manually set a static IP address in the eero app.

 - Open the eero app and tap on the Settings tab.
 Next, tap on Advanced in the list of options, then look for Internet Connection.
 Tap the Static IP bubble and enter the information required.

-- DNS: Your DNS translates an address like www.eero.com to an IP address that your phone or computer can understand.
+DNS: Your DNS translates an address like www.eero.com to an IP address that your phone or computer can understand.
 Your ISP typically provides an automatic DNS server that resolves web addresses.
-However, if you’d like to set a Custom DNS, choose DNS under Advanced settings (from the Network Settings page), and tap Custom DNS, then enter your primary and secondary DNS.
+However, if you’d like to set Custom DNS, you can do so from the eero App.

 - Tap the Settings tab, then select Advanced.
 Select DNS, then tap the Custom DNS bubble to enter your desired DNS server.